Walid-Ahmed/deep_sort/README.md

 cd deep_sort
 ```

+### This part may not be required

 Then, run preparations file which will download the required files (4 files), the neural networks will be placed under the folder 'networks' containing the deep SORT and SSD networks.
+However, this repo is self-contained only run ```prep.py``` if some files are corrupted.
+Ideally, it is required to run only once.

 The default behavior of ```prep.py``` is to check if the files already existed, but they are straightforward checks which can result in some errors to overcome these issues deleting the corrupted file would enforce downloading this file.
-Ideally, it is required to run only once.

 ```